-Think of meta tags to each page of your website as a library index card for a book.
+Think of meta tags on each page of your website as a library index card for a book.
 Similar to how a card describes a book, meta tags describe each page of a website for search engines to add to their massive database.

-To view your current meta titles, see the code of your web pages by scrolling over the text of your website, right clicking and hitting “view source.”
+To view your current meta titles, see the code of your web pages by scrolling over the text of your website, right-clicking, and hitting “view source.”

 Each page should have a brief, unique, and descriptive title to let both users and search engines know what the page is about.
-Meta titles appear as the blue text in a search engine results page.
+Meta titles appear as the blue text on a search engine results page.
 For example, I searched for “Art From Scrap Santa Barbara” and saw this page of a website my company built.

 A lot of sites have the company name repeated on each page.
 This is usually not necessary.
 You will usually get good rankings on your company name, so it does not need to be in every title of every page.
 In short, use the meta title tag’s limited space to make it count.

 For example, Explore Ecology added a press release to its press page.
-When the release was sent to the webmaster, the marketers specified the meta title, description, and keywords, as follows:
+When the release was sent to the webmaster, the marketers specified the meta title, description, and keywords as follows:

-- Title: Explore Ecology Nominated for Nonprofit Award
+- Title: Explore Ecology Nominated for Nonprofit Award.

 - Description: Explore Ecology of Santa Barbara is nominated for prestigious Classy non-profit awards in the Environmental Protection category.

-- Keywords: explore ecology, art from scrap
+- Keywords: explore ecology, art from scrap.